lzim/teampsd/vignettes/markdownlint.md

 If the build properly detected the rules that you purposefully wrote to fail and pass in your markdown file, then you have successfully added/edited the `.markdownlint.yml` with new/revised rules.

-You can then continue with your pull request to merge the `.markdownlint.yml` into the Master branch.
+You can then delete your test file and continue with your pull request to merge the `.markdownlint.yml` into the Master branch to implement the new linting rules.